codio/site/source/docs/boxes/box-parts.html.md

 - **image_magick** (6.8.8-9) ImageMagick: a software suite to create, edit, compose, or convert bitmap images.
 - **leiningen** (2.3.2) Leiningen: A build automation and dependency management tool for Clojure
 - **libmcrypt** (2.5.8) Libmcrypt: A uniform interface to several symmetric encryption algorithms
+- **libtool** (2.4.2) libtool: a generic library support script that hides the complexity of using shared libraries behind a consistent, portable interface.
 - **lua** (5.2.2) Lua: A powerful, fast, lightweight, embeddable scripting language
 - **mariadb** (5.5.36) MariaDB: An enhanced, drop-in replacement for MySQL.
 - **maven** (3.2.1) Maven: A software project management and comprehension tool